The best surf spots in Andalusia

 Caños de Meca: Faro, Marisucia and Apartamentos

-There are three excellent surf spots in Caños de Meca.
-The bottom here is a reef, so it is only suitable for beginners who already want to surf green waves and are no longer practising in white water.
+There are three excellent surf spots at Caños de Meca that we've been surfing since before 2009.
+At all three spots the bottom is reef, so they're only suitable for beginners who have progressed on to green waves (as opposed to those still practicing in white water).

 Caños de Meca: Faro